appsmithorg/appsmith-docs/function-reference/show-modal.md

 ---
 description: >-
-  This action is used to open a modal when triggered.
+  This function is used to open a modal when triggered.
 Create a new modal before calling this action
 ---